-St. Louis Junior Derby is the latest expansion of Arch Rival Roller Derby.
-We will be working with our brother league the Gatekeepers to foster the growth of co-ed junior derby in St. Louis and the surrounding areas for all children ages 7 – 17.
+St. Louis Junior Derby is an expansion of Arch Rival Roller Derby, established in 2017.
+We work with our brother league GateKeepers Roller Derby to foster the growth of gender inclusive junior derby in St. Louis and the surrounding areas for all children ages 7 – 17.

-We seek to create a welcoming, supportive community, one that emphasizes self growth, respect for self and others, and healthy competition in a sports environment.
-As we grow, our leadership will consist of members of Arch Rival Roller Derby, Gatekeepers Derby, as well as parents of skaters.
+We seek to create a welcoming, supportive community; one that emphasizes self growth, respect for self and others, and healthy competition in a sports environment.
+As we grow, our leadership will consist of members of Arch Rival Roller Derby, GateKeepers Roller Derby, as well as parents of skaters.